The Best M&P 2.0 Trigger Upgrades

 While the “best” of anything is highly subjective, some are, without a doubt, heads and shoulders above the rest and will instantly upgrade your trigger pull.
 If you need more detail on the M&P 2.0, check out our M&P Shield review.

-Below is my list of the best M&P 2.0 trigger upgrades for 2021.
+Below is my list of the best M&P 2.0 trigger upgrades.
 I list the best choices in terms of value, performance, design, and cost.

 Click on the name to head to the product page, read reviews and check prices or skip ahead to the list of triggers.

 Best Drop-In Trigger

 The Best M&P 2.0 Triggers

 The Action Enhancement Trigger is just the trigger unit itself, but this replacement does a lot of good.
 The trigger shoe is an anodized aluminum flat trigger, with a centered trigger safety tab (making it more Glock-like) and set screw for reducing overtravel.
 Apex claims a reduction in pre-travel and over-travel by 20 percent, which is a drastic improvement.

 The center mounted pivoting safety is retained; the trigger tab actuates it instead of a hinged trigger.